praneeth728/SARS-CoV-2-assembly-and-intra-host-variation-analysis/README.md

 -  Once you have selected your desired platform, you can click on the accessions to view the metadata associated with each dataset.
 The metadata will include information such as the study name, sample type, and sequencing strategy.

 - To download the reads, you can use a tool such as SRA Toolkit to retrieve the data in the appropriate format.
 For Illumina reads, you can use the "fastq-dump" command, and for Oxford Nanopore reads, you can use the "fasterq-dump" command.
+-
+For this study I selected five SRA files of Illumina sequncing runs from same samples and different patients to verify this you can look at metadata of NCBI and compare to verify its from different patients you can look at  sample accession number (SAMN) for each SRR file